 Apple New Child Safety Features - UPDATED

-Category: News & PoliticsBy: evilgenius • one month ago • 11 comments
+Category: News & PoliticsBy: evilgenius • 2 months ago • 11 comments

 In the upcoming iOS 15 update Apple announced it would introduce 2 new features for child safety.
 The first is for minors on a family iCloud account.
 The system's Messages feature would filter incoming and outgoing images.
 If sexually explicit content is detected it would blur the image and ask the child if they really want to send or view it.
 It also has an option for parental notification as well.
 Apple states that iMessage conversations will remain protected with end-to-end encryption keeping them private.